python-trio/trio/README.rst

      - handles cancellations/timeouts
      - not subject to starvation
      - handles control-C

-   - rename UnboundedQueue.get_all to UnboundedQueue.get_batch?

-   - should we drop reap_and_unwrap?
-Is it really useful?

    - I looked at h2 and yeah, we definitely need to make stream have aclose() instead of close().
 Sigh.